 These guidelines provide standards for participating in and contributing to the TeachingOpenSource (TOS) community in order to create a supportive environment for TeachingOpenSource.
 By participating in the TeachingOpenSource community, including the web site, mailing lists, and other spaces, you agree to these guidelines.
 All contributions to the site must support the mission statement and generally support learning from, and participation in, open source projects.

-We hope to create an environment in which diverse individuals can collaborate and interact in a positive and affirming way.
+TOS is an environment in which diverse individuals can collaborate and interact in a positive and affirming way.
 Examples of behavior that contributes to creating this sort of environment include:

 - Using welcoming and inclusive language